advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/sms-clickatell.md

 ![](/assets/3_Createnewintegrate_feature.png)

-It is recommended to enable message parts if your message is longer.
+It is recommended to enable message parts and at least choose 2 part messages if your message is longer.

 ![](/assets/4_setting_1.png)